-(f) Joint Appendix.
-The appellant or petitioner shall be responsible for filing eight copies of a joint appendix, which shall be a separate document filed contemporaneously with the brief.

-(1) Contents.
-The joint appendix shall contain:

-(A) a copy of the decision of the Court of Criminal Appeals;

-(B) copies of unpublished opinions cited in the brief of the appellant or petitioner; the appellee or respondent will include copies of unpublished opinions cited in its brief as an attachment to its brief;

-(C) relevant extracts of rules and regulations;

-(D) relevant docket entries from the proceeding below;

-(E) relevant portions of the pleadings, charges, and findings from the proceeding below;

-(F) other parts of the record of trial to which the parties wish to direct the Court's attention set out in chronological order.
+- (e) Joint Appendix.
+The appellant or petitioner shall be responsible for filing eight copies of a joint appendix, which shall be a separate document filed contemporaneously with the brief. - (1) Contents.
+The joint appendix shall contain: - (A) a copy of the decision of the Court of Criminal Appeals; - (B) copies of unpublished opinions cited in the brief of the appellant or petitioner; the appellee or respondent will include copies of unpublished opinions cited in its brief as an attachment to its brief; - (C) relevant extracts of rules and regulations; - (D) relevant docket entries from the proceeding below; - (E) relevant portions of the pleadings, charges, and findings from the proceeding below; - (F) other parts of the record of trial to which the parties wish to direct the Court's attention set out in chronological order. - (2) Format.

-(2) Format.
 The joint appendix will be produced on 8.5 by 11 inch white paper, be bound in a manner that is secure and does not obscure the text, and will permit the contents to lie reasonably flat when open.
 The cover must be white and contain the caption of the case and docket number.
 The cover shall be followed by a table of contents.
 Pages in the joint appendix shall be sequentially numbered in a manner that does not obscure any page numbers reflected in the record of trial.
-If the joint appendix consists of less than 100 pages, it may be reproduced by singlesided or double-sided copying.
+If the joint appendix consists of less than 100 pages, it may be reproduced by single-sided or double-sided copying.
 If it consists of 100 pages or more, the joint appendix shall use double- sided copying.
+Audio and video recordings may be filed electronically or produced on a CD or DVD.
+See the Guidelines for Electronic Filing of Pleadings § 1(e).
 Classified material or matters under seal that are to be included in a joint appendix shall be submitted in a separate volume, clearly designated as containing classified or sealed material.
-Classified material will be handled in accordance with Rule 12.
+Classified material will be handled in accordance with Rule 12. - (3) Deadline.

-(3) Deadline.
 Unless otherwise ordered by the Court, the joint appendix shall be filed contemporaneously with the brief of the appellant or petitioner.
 If a cross-appeal is filed, a single joint appendix shall be filed for both appeals subject to a briefing schedule established by the Clerk.
 The appellant or petitioner shall serve one copy on opposing counsel.